ArjanCodes/examples/mac_software_dev/OUTLINE.md

 - RAM: 8GB does the job, but it's shared, so personally I opted for 16GB.
 Especially if you want to run Docker containers locally, you'll be glad you went with 16GB.
 - Storage: 256GB is okay, but since the hardware is not replacable, only get this version if you're really, really sure you don't need the space.
 Personally, I recommend going for 512GB at least.
 If you're doing web development, that node_modules folder can get pretty large pretty quickly.
 Docker images can also be quite large, so be aware.

 Hope this video gave you some insight into whether you should buy a Mac for software development, and which one.
-If you want to learn more about my Mac setup and the apps I use - there's a few you definitely should know exist, check out this video next.
+If you want to learn more about my Mac setup and the apps I use - there's a few you definitely should know about, check out this video next.
+Thanks for watching, take care and see you soon.

+Show usage in StackOverflow survey: https://survey.stackoverflow.co/2022/#methodology